 Do other Children’s Wisconsin clinic locations offer feeding services?

-At this time, the feeding clinic is at the Milwaukee clinics location only.
+At this time, the feeding clinic is at the Milwaukee campus location only.

 What is the process of getting an appointment with Feeding team?

 To get an appointment with the Feeding team, a family can self-refer to the program or a physician can refer a child to our team.
 Once a referral is received, the Feeding team will do an initial review to ensure that the child is appropriate to be seen by our Feeding Program.
 The family will be asked to complete a comprehensive packet that answers questions about medical history, feeding history, food preferences, and meal time practices.
 Once the packet is completed and sent back, the team will review and follow-up to schedule an initial appointment.